badbatch/cachemap/README.md

 all entries or a subset based on specific keys or a particular tag.

 This could be used to pass entries between a Cachemap on the server and one on the browser.
-The server Cachemap could, for example, export all entries and metadata added during a request to the server, then this could be serialised and embedded in the response body, from where it could be imported into the browser Cachemap.
+The server Cachemap could, for example, export all entries and metadata added during a request to the server, then this could be serialized and embedded in the response body, from where it could be imported into the browser Cachemap.

 ```typescript